apache/cloudstack-docs-install/source/hypervisor/kvm.rst

 For the most part it will be sufficient for the host administrator to specify the guest CPU config in the per-host configuration file (/etc/cloudstack/agent/agent.properties).
-This will be achieved by introducing two new configuration parameters:
+This will be achieved by introducing following configuration parameters:

 .. sourcecode:: bash

    guest.cpu.mode=custom|host-model|host-passthrough
    guest.cpu.model=from /usr/share/libvirt/cpu_map.xml(only valid when guest.cpu.mode=custom)
+   guest.cpu.features=vmx ept aes smx mmx ht (space separated list of cpu flags to apply)

 There are three choices to fulfill the cpu model changes: